 - Customizability.
 The ability to customize the application for an individual tenant in various ways such as adding or removing features, changing colors and logos, or even adding their own code or script.

-In short, while there are many considerations that you must take into account to provide a highly scalable service, there are also a number of goals and requirements that are common to many multitenant applications.
+In short, while there are many considerations that you must take into account to provide a highly scalable service, there are also multiple goals and requirements that are common to many multitenant applications.
 Some may not be relevant in specific scenarios, and the importance of individual goals and requirements will differ in each scenario.
-As a provider of the multitenant application, you will also have goals and requirements such as, meeting the tenant's goals and requirements, profitability, billing, multiple service levels, provisioning, maintainability monitoring, and automation.
+As a provider of the multitenant application, you'll also have goals and requirements, such as meeting the tenant's needs, profitability, billing, multiple service levels, provisioning, maintainability monitoring, and automation.

 For more information on additional design considerations of a multitenant application, see Hosting a Multi-Tenant Application on Azure.
 For information on common data architecture patterns of multi-tenant software-as-a-service (SaaS) database applications, see Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database.

 Azure provides many features that allow you to address the key problems encountered when designing a multitenant system.

-- Segment Website Tenants by Host Headers with or without SSL communication
+- Segment Website Tenants by Host Headers with or without TLS communication

 - Segment Website Tenants by Query Parameters